 Some of the items for our hotpot.
 The beef slices did not look good, too thick and the colour looked weird.
 The fried vermicelli and deep fried Chinese donut are for the congee.
-More on following page.
-Click here to continue reading
+Continue reading

 After breakfast, we took a cab to the Bukit Bintang area to visit some old timer mall for the old time sake.
 This time we visited Sungai Wang Plaza.
 It’s a place I frequented a lot for lunch when I was working in Jalan Sultan Ismail.

 One thing I remembered about Sungai Wang Plaza is it’s low ceiling.
 Still the same today.

 I had guava for snack from one of the stall in the plaza.
 A sprinkle of plum powder for extra flavour.